thelonehegelian/tg-newsbot/README.md

 ### Project Description:

-This GitHub project is a Python-based Telegram News Bot.
+A Python-based Telegram News Bot.
 It fetches news articles based on user-specified keywords and delivers them to users.
 The bot uses the Telegram Bot API, GNews API, and Python libraries for functionality.

 ### Features:
 - **Keyword-Based News Retrieval**: Users can request news articles by sending a command with a keyword.
 The bot fetches the latest news related to the keyword.